TutoringAppUMD/TA/README.md

 * Quick Chat Screen - Chat for users to communicate upon matching (direct 1-on-1)
    * Upon registering users will be matched to either a student or TA depending on the account created, users can choose to send a quick chat to get to know one another or unmatch.
 Quick chats end up in direct messages.
 * Feedview Screen
-   * Users can view photos of problems, caption (Question), and comments (usually by TA's) under posts (solution).
-Logout button and camera button
+   * Users can view photos of problems, caption (specific questions), and comments (solutions) under posts.
+Logout button and camera button.
 * Gallery Screen
    * Allows user to select a photo of a question or problem (student) for their matches to see, and write a caption (specific question)
 * Comment Screen
-   * After a user clicks comment on a post they will be taken to a seperate screen where they may type im their solution.
+   * After a user clicks comment on a post they will be taken to a seperate screen where they may type in their solution.
 *  Direct Message Screen
-   * Allows user to directly message current matches this differs from the messaging screen as it appears as an option after matches have been found.
+   * Allows user to directly message current matches this differs from the quick chat screen because it has to be used after a quick chat has been sent to a match to continue messaging.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Feed (Home) (Post questions/solutions)
+* Feed (Home)
 * Direct Messages
 * Subject/Skill selection